ATCode83/BFPT-Symbolic-Regression/README.md

 5️⃣ **Derive a Closed-Form Formula:** Express the fixed point as a symbolic equation to reveal the general law.

+6️⃣ **Ensure the Formula Generalizes:** Verify that the derived equation holds for all points in the metric space.

 ### **Running the Script**
 1️⃣ **Clone the repository**:
 ```sh